-Option Description -f filename Backs up the storage spaces that are listed in the text file that is specified by the filename value.
+Option Description • yes = Backs up the critical files.
+Default when performing a level 0, 1, or 2 backup. no = Does not back up the critical files.
+Default when backing up the logical log files. only = Backs up only the critical files. -f filename Backs up the storage spaces that are listed in the text file that is specified by the filename value.
 Use this option to avoid entering a long list of storage spaces every time that you back up.
-For more information, see List of storage spaces in a file on page 61. -F Performs a fake backup A storage-manager application is not necessary.
+For more information, see List of storage spaces in a file on page 47. -F Performs a fake backup A storage-manager application is not necessary.
 No backup actually occurs, so no restore is possible from a fake backup.
 Use fake backups sparingly, if at all.
-Fake backups might be appropriate in the following situations: Change database logging modes Change a RAW table to a STANDARD table Allow the user to use new logs, chunks, or mirrors without performing a backup In special situations when you, the administrator, judge that a backup is not needed -L Specifies the level of backup to perform on storage spaces: • 0 = a complete backup (Default) 1 = changes since the last level-0 backup • 2 = changes since the last level-1 backup If you request an incremental backup and ON-Bar finds that no previous level backup was performed for a particular storage space, ON-Bar backs up that storage space at the previous level.
-For example, if you request a level-1 backup, and ON-Bar finds no level-0 backup, it makes a level-0 backup instead. -1 Performs a backup of full logical-log files.
-The current logical-log file is not backed up. -0 Overrides normal backup restrictions.
-Use this option to back up logical logs when blobspaces are offline.
-If a log backup occurs when blobspaces are offline, return code 178 displays in the ON-Bar activity log. -p Backs up only physical storage spaces without logical logs.
-A warning message is written to the activity log listing the log unique ID of the latest log file that is required for a restore of the storage spaces.
-Use this option
+Fake backups might be appropriate in the following situations: Change database logging modes Change a RAW table to a STANDARD table Allow the user to use new logs, chunks, or mirrors without performing a backup • In special situations when you, the administrator, judge that a backup is not needed Specifies the level of backup to perform on storage spaces: • 0 = a complete backup (Default) 1 = changes since the last level-0 backup 2 = changes since the last level-1 backup If you request an incremental backup and ON-Bar finds that no previous level backup was performed for a particular storage space, ON-Bar backs up that storage space at the previous level.
+For example, if you request a level-1 backup and ON-Bar finds no level-0 backup, it makes a level-0 backup instead. -I Performs a backup of full logical-log files.

+The current logical-log file is not backed up.